View Erik Bunger's Obituary on ArgusLeader.com and share memories

 Upon returning from the military, Erik earned a BA in Government and International Affairs at Augustana College (University).

-Erik worked at the Humane Society, and volunteered at the Disabled Veterans of America, and for .
+Erik worked at the Humane Society, and volunteered at the Disabled Veterans of America, and for Special Olympics.

 He was passionate about animals and plants.
 He also had an interest in politics, and the written word.